lzilioli/plex-to-pushcut/README.md

 # plex-to-pushcut

-Node app for mapping plex webhook payloads to PushCut.
+Node app for mapping plex webhook payloads to [Pushcut](https://www.pushcut.io/index.html).

-Supports both PushCut notifications API as well as the ability to pass the payload on to a shortcut running on your PushCut automation server.
+Supports both Pushcut notifications API as well as the ability to pass the payload on to a shortcut running on your Pushcut automation server.

 # One Time Setup